KhareS/Twitter-Data-Analysis-Using-Flume-Hive/README.md

 ## Pre-requisites:
 	1. All deamons are running.
 	2. Java, Flume and Hive is installed and configured.
 	3. metastore.db using Java 'Derby' in Embedded mode is configured.
+Other RDBMS like; MySQL can also be use.
 	4. Knowledge of Hadoop HDFS, Hive and Flume.

 ## Issues: